aespedido/projects/Project - E-Commerce Sales PowerBI Report/readme.md

 The findings of this analysis informed a set of actionable recommendations aimed at improving profitability and supporting more effective business decision-making.

 ## Executive Summary
 PrimeCart is an e-commerce retailer seeking to better understand the key drivers of profitability, with the aim of improving overall margins and business performance.
-A Power BI dashboard was developed to monitor sales performance and provide visibility into the key factors influencing profitability, enabling stakeholders to identify insights and support data-driven decision-making.
+A Power BI report with interactive dashboards was developed to monitor sales performance and provide visibility into the key factors influencing profitability, enabling stakeholders to identify insights and support data-driven decision-making.

 The analysis revealed that profitability is primarily driven by the Furniture and Technology categories, while Office Supplies lags behind.
 Clothing & Accessories, despite lower sales, delivers higher profit margins, indicating an opportunity to grow this product category.
 Discounting was also found to reduce profit margins, highlighting the need for a more controlled approach to pricing and promotions.